 Parallel computing involves dividing a computational task into independent components that can be executed simultaneously across multiple processors or cores.
 This approach can significantly reduce processing time, making it particularly beneficial for computationally intensive tasks such as microsimulation and probabilistic sensitivity analysis (PSA).

 By default, R is a single-threaded, interpreted language, meaning it processes tasks sequentially.
 However, R supports parallel execution through several open-source packages, allowing modelers to bypass some of its inherent performance limitations.
-Open-source R packages like future, furrr, and parallel streamline the implementation of parallel workflows.
+Open-source R packages like future, furrr, and parallel streamline the implementation of parallel workflows [ref] .
 In addition, cloud computing infrastructure provides access to machines with dozens or even hundreds of cores make using parallel processing even more appealing.
-As models grow more complex and datasets become larger, leveraging parallelism becomes increasingly necessary to ensure timely execution.
+As models grow more complex and datasets become larger, leveraging parallel processing becomes increasingly necessary to ensure timely execution.

 Microsimulation models often meet the key criterion for parallelization: the independence of simulation tasks.
 For example, individual patient simulations typically operate independently of one another, as do separate PSA iterations.
 This allows for two natural targets for parallel execution: Inner-loop parallelization, by running multiple individual simulations concurrently and outer-loop parallelization where we run multiple PSA iterations in parallel.